Aggressively Defending Medical Malpractice Victims

 John followed his doctor’s advice and tried to tolerate the ongoing symptoms as long as he could, but two weeks later — against this negligent optometrist’s advice — he sought an examination on his own from a different doctor who immediately recognized that the retina was detached.
 Terribly harmed from the failure of the doctor to have identified his condition in a timely way and hoping this would never happen to anyone else, J.S. proceeded with a claim against the optometrist that eventually required bringing a lawsuit.

-During the course of the case, J.S.'s worst suspicions were not only confirmed but, additionally, it was discovered that the physician involved had used white out on the medical record to alter original entries.
-The case resolved, J.S. now has the means to help him cope with the long-term challenges attending his resulting conditions and the defendants' conduct has been explored and exposed.
+During the course of the case, J.S.’s worst suspicions were not only confirmed but, additionally, it was discovered that the physician involved had used white out on the medical record to alter original entries.
+The case resolved and J.S. now has the means to help himself cope with the long-term challenges attending his resulting conditions, and the defendants’ conduct has been explored and exposed.

-One way that responsible citizens protect their families and stay healthy is to routinely see their primary care physician.
-E.A.'s husband, T.A., was no exception.
-He was a responsible man who had spent a lifetime caring for and providing for his family.
+One way that responsible citizens protect their families and stay healthy is by routinely seeing their primary care physician.
+E.A.’s husband, T.A., was no exception.
+He was a responsible man who had spent a lifetime caring and providing for his family.
 He did everything his doctor told him to stay healthy.
-He relied upon his primary care doctor of 12 years to be monitoring his health and prescribing appropriate medications to preserve his life.
-You can imagine this man's surprise when at the age of just 60, his collapsed in his home, was rushed to the hospital, and told he had only a month to live because of a medication he had been taking for 10 years, which had destroyed his liver.
+He relied upon his primary care doctor of 12 years for monitoring his health and prescribing appropriate medications to preserve his life.
+You can imagine this man’s surprise when at the age of just 60, his collapsed in his home, was rushed to the hospital, and told he had only a month to live because of a medication he had been taking for 10 years, which had destroyed his liver.

-He called MCML from what would become his deathbed and asked us to investigate what had happened.
-He died shortly thereafter, but a claim and ultimately a lawsuit was brought on his behalf, through his widow.
+He called MMLC from what would become his deathbed and asked us to investigate what had happened.
+He died shortly thereafter, but a claim and ultimately a lawsuit were brought on his behalf, through his widow.
 Evaluation of the medical records for the prior 12 years revealed a pattern and practice of failing to monitor laboratory values for T.A., who five years prior should have been recognized as suffering liver damage.
-The doctor ignored these warning signs and never took T.A. off the medication, reduced the medication, or tried an alternative medication.
-In fact, just the opposite: The dosage was increased – double fold.
-Although nothing could bring T.A. back, an important measure of relief for E.A. was accomplished by the case and the doctor's poor practice of failing to pay attention to abnormal lab values was brought to light.
+The doctor ignored these warning signs and never took T.A. off the medication, reduced the medication or tried an alternative medication.
+In fact,the doctor did just the opposite: The dosage was increased — double fold.
+Although nothing could bring T.A. back, an important measure of relief for E.A. was accomplished by the case and the doctor’s poor practice of failing to pay attention to abnormal lab values was brought to light.

 Little John is a beautiful and loving child.
 But, he will never be a “normal” child because the physician and nurse who were charged with overseeing his delivery ignored warning signs that his brain was deprived of oxygen.